-She danced barefoot amongst the slaves on a tropical island, fled a slave riot with only the clothes on her back, wandered the streets of Paris during the French revolution, while both parents are imprisoned and waiting for their turn at the guillotine.
+She danced barefoot amongst the slaves on a tropical island, fled a slave riot with only the clothes on her back, wandered the streets of Paris during the French revolution, while both her parents in prison waiting for their turn at the guillotine.

-After she survived all that, she became the stepdaughter and one of the intimates of Emperor Napoleon, she gained and lost a kingdom (and the king that came with it), had an illegitimate child with her only true love, became an outlaw and fled several countries with her legitimate son who eventually was crowned Emperor Napoleon III of France.
+After she survived all that, she became the stepdaughter and one of the intimates of Emperor Napoleon.
+She gained and lost a kingdom (and the king that came with it) and had children, one of them illegitimate with her only true love.
+She became an outlaw and fled several countries with her legitimate son who was crowned Emperor Napoleon III of France.

 She did not live long enough to witness that though.
-She died in 1837 at the age of fifty-four and is buried next to her famous mother, Joséphine de Beauharnais in the Saint-Pierre-Saint-Paul church in Rueil-Malmaison.
+Hortense de Beauharnais died in 1837 at the age of fifty-four.
+Sheis buried next to her famous mother, Joséphine de Beauharnais in the Saint-Pierre-Saint-Paul church in Rueil-Malmaison.

 Her son Charles-Louis Napoléon became Emperor of the French from 1852 to 1870 as Napoleon III.

 In November 1790 their ship docks at Toulon, France.
 Mother and daughter are stranded there, freezing in their tropical outfits.
-Like she will many more times, Rose uses her charms to get to her family.
+Rose needs to use all her charms to get to her family.
 They were just in time for the start of the French Revolution.

 don't look good for aristocrats in France in this period.
 On April 18th,